 Further to the conclusion of a disciplinary and adjudication process conducted to their satisfaction, both Covered Persons have been found liable on a balance of probabilities for all above enumerated TACP breaches and the sanctions imposed as a result of the same are:

-- For Mr. Khudoiani: a 14-year ban and a Fine of \$25 000. - For
+- For - For Mr. Movsisyan: a 5-year ban and no Fine.

 Any period of Provisional Suspension served by the Covered Persons since its imposition on 14 July 2021 will be credited from the respective Covered Person's ban.

 INTRODUCTION